jaedowning/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Gender and Sexual Minorities
 - Data Science
-- Health Economics
+- Reproductive Health
-- Survey Design

 # Education to show in About widget
 education: